Applications Open • April 2026

 2018 Participant

 The hands-on cultural experiences were incredible.
-We didn't just visit Korea—we lived it.
-From making kimchi to learning traditional dances, everything felt authentic.
 The program organizers really care about creating meaningful experiences.

 - A.K.